jewl-app/.github/README.md

 # jewl

 We welcome [contributions](https://github.com/jewl-app/.github/blob/main/CONTRIBUTING.md) from the community and encourage developers to explore our codebase, create new features, and build on top of our platform.
-Our goal is to provide users with a unique and innovative way to receive renumeration on-chain.

 ## Getting Started